Gujarat Pradesh Congress Committee

-The Gujarat Pradesh Congress Committee (GPCC) is the state unit of the Indian National Congress in Gujarat.
+The Gujarat Pradesh Congress Committee (Gujarat PCC) is the state unit of the Indian National Congress in Gujarat.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
 Shaktisinh Gohil was the president of the Committee, from 9 June 2023 till 23 June 2025, when he resigned taking the moral responsibility for the defeat of the party's candidates in the by-polls to Kadi and Visavadar Assembly constituencies.
 The GPCC has 1,862 seats in various urban and rural local bodies in Gujarat.
 Its office is located at Rajiv Gandhi Bhawan, Ahmedabad.
 It is the single major opposition party against the Bharatiya Janata Party in Gujarat.
 It has participated in every Gujarat Legislative Assembly election since 1962, the first election in the independent state.

 History

 Pre-independence

 It was formed in 1920 and its first and longest running president was Sardar Vallabhbhai Patel.
 The GPCC would organize Indian nationalist campaigns during the Indian freedom struggle, and after independence in 1947, it became responsible for supplying candidates of the Congress in local and state election campaigns.